robertjwhitney/PokeTonyJS/README.md

 ### Does it scale?

 Does it ever!
 Have a lot of people poking you?
 Decrease the `howOften` variable to something more frequent.
 It will poke one person per interval.
+I'd be careful about making it too frequent though, Facebook might think you are a bot.

 ## NOTICE